amcmdv/jetAway/CONCEPT.md

 ## Overview

-This document provides an abstract, conceptual view of the Media Location Analyser and Travel Price Fetcher system using less commonly utilised system analysis techniques, including Data Flow Diagrams (DFDs), State Transition Diagrams (STDs), and Jackson Structured Programming (JSP).
-These diagrams aim to provide a clear understanding of the data processing flow, state changes, and overall structure of the system.
+This document provides an abstract, conceptual view of the Media Location Analyser and Travel Price Fetcher system using less commonly utilised system analysis techniques, including Data Flow Diagrams (DFDs).

+This diagram aims to provide a clear understanding of the data processing flow, state changes, and overall structure of the system.

 ## 1. Data Flow Diagram (DFD)